centreon/centreon-documentation/versioned_docs/version-23.10/api/clapi.md

 ### Generate local configuration files for a poller

-To generate configuration files for poller "Local Poller" of id 1, use the **POLLERGENERATE** command:
+To generate configuration files for poller "Local Poller" with ID 1, use the **POLLERGENERATE** command:

 ``` shell
 centreon -u admin -p 'centreon' -a POLLERGENERATE -v 1